-It’s one thing to have a website builder that’s provided by a huge corporation that targets a broad type of an audience, without a specific focus.
+It’s one thing to have a website builder that’s provided by a huge corporation that targets a broad type of audience, without a specific focus.
 However, it’s a completely different story when the builder is made by people who actually know the niche very well.

 If anything, this allows you to remain assured that all of the features, design choices and everything else surrounding the builder has been created by people who know what you actually need and desire.

 Bandzoogle Review: CONS

 When it comes to the cons of this website builder, many Bandzoogle reviews expect that the topic of “Bandzoogle pricing” is going to come up.

 Well, I’m glad to say that this isn’t the case.
 However, there is one specific con that many customers have noticed with the builder - a lack of security features for your site.

 Not Many Ways of How You Can Protect Your Website

 Everyone who’s creating a website wants it to be safe to use - that’s a no-brainer.
 While Bandzoogle does provide users with a free SSL certificate upon purchasing one of the plans, that’s actually where the security features end for this builder.